 What if the south facing house immediately faces a mountain?
 Or a north facing house has a lake nearby at the sitting side?
 When this happens or when matched with the opposite type of landform, the auspiciousness of the house is destroyed.
 The wealth luck of a south facing house is deprecated while the descendent luck of a north facing house is deprecated as well.

 In addition to S2/3 period 8 houses, W2/3, N1 and E1 houses are also called “Double Facing” and enhance the wealth of the occupants.
 And in addition to N2/3 houses, those that face E2/3, S1 and W1 are “Double Sitting” enhances the descendants (meaning health and relationships) of the occupants.

 Period 8 houses that face SW1, NW2/3, NE1, and SE2/3 are known as “Prosperous Water Prosper Mountain” or in layman terms good for wealth and good for descendants.
 However they are only effective if they have good water at the facing and good mountain at the sitting.
 When these conditions are met, occupants can expect good wealth and descendent luck.

 However if such houses have a “mountain” in front and near enough and “water” at the back (sitting) and near enough, then all is lost.
 The house wealth and descendent luck is greatly depreciated!

 This brings me to period 8 houses that face NW1, SE1, SW2/3 and NE2/3.
 These houses are called “Going up the Mountain and Falling into Water”.
-Many consider them unfavourable as it also translates into “No Wealth and No Descendent luck”.
+Many consider them unfavorable as it also translates into “No Wealth and No Descendent luck”.
 This is not necessarily true.
 It depends on the landforms at the facing and sitting.
-If there is water in front and mountain at the back, then it is unfavourable.
+If there is water in front and mountain at the back, then it is unfavorable.
 However if the reverse is true, meaning mountain in front and water at the back, then it is quite acceptable!